Allergic Skin Conditions

 There are several types of allergic skin conditions.
-They are often itchy and red and may appear scaly, bumpy or swollen.
-An allergist / immunologist, often referred to as an allergist, is the most qualified physician to treat allergic diseases.
-An allergist can determine which condition you have and develop a treatment plan to help you feel better.
+An allergist / immunologist, often referred to as an allergist, has advanced training and expertise to determine which condition you have and develop a treatment plan to help you feel better.

 Hives and Angioedema

-Angioedema is a swelling of the deeper layers of the skin that sometimes occurs with hives.
-Angioedema is usually not red or itchy.
-The areas often involved are the eyelids, lips, tongue, hands and feet.
+While related to hives, angioedema is swelling that affects the deeper layers of the skin.
+It is usually not red or itchy and often involves the eyelids, lips, tongue, hands and feet.
+Angioedema commonly occurs with hives, but can occur on its own.

-Food or drug reactions are a common cause of acute hives and/or angioedema.
-Viral or bacterial infection can also trigger hives in both adults and children.
-Physical urticaria are hives resulting from a non-allergic source: rubbing of the skin, cold, heat, physical exertion or exercise, pressure and direct exposure to sunlight.
+Food, drug or insect sting reactions are a common cause of acute hives and angioedema.
+Viral or bacterial infections can also trigger acute hives.
+Hives can also be caused by physical factors such as cold, heat, exercise, pressure and exposure to sunlight.

 Allergic contact dermatitis is best known by the itchy, red, blistered reaction experienced after you touch poison ivy.
 This allergic reaction is caused by a chemical in the plant called urushiol.
-You can have a reaction from touching other items the plant has come into contact with.
+Reactions can happen from touching other items the plant has come into contact with.
 However, once your skin has been washed, you cannot get another reaction from touching the rash or blisters.
 Allergic contact dermatitis reactions can happen 24 to 48 hours after contact.
-Once a reaction starts, it takes 14 to 28 days to go away, even with treatment.
+Once a reaction starts, it may take 14 to 28 days to go away, even with treatment.

-Treatment for allergic contact dermatitis depends on the severity of symptoms.
-Cold soaks and compresses can offer relief for the acute, early, itchy blistered stage of your rash.
-You may also be prescribed topical corticosteroid creams.
 To prevent the reaction from returning, avoid contact with the offending substance.
-If you and your allergist cannot determine the substance that caused the reaction, your allergist may conduct a series of patch tests to help identify it.
+If you and your allergist cannot determine what caused the reaction, your allergist may conduct tests to help identify it.

 • If you have red, bumpy, scaly, itchy or swollen skin, you may have a skin allergy.